Best personal loans for bad credit in 2025

 The lenders we’ve picked as the best personal loans for bad credit either offer prequalification options that let you preview your estimated rate without a hard inquiry on your credit reports or don’t check your credit.
 If you officially apply, the lender may pull a hard inquiry at that time, and your final terms may change.

-Also keep in mind that these loans are not necessarily available in all states.
+Keep in mind that these loans are not necessarily available in all states.

-Best for auto-secured loans: OneMain Financial
+Good for auto-secured loans: OneMain Financial personal loans

 Loan amounts range from $1,500 to $20,000, with repayment terms of two to five years.